BradleyCai/dog-quest/README.md

 [![Dog Quest Video](https://i.imgur.com/1zolTRE.png)](https://youtu.be/ttRBR9wqLR0)

 Dog Quest is a shoot-em up game inspired by Japanese Danmaku games.
+This game was made as a senior design project at UCR for the CS179N class.
 It has been developed in Unity with C#.

 ## Features